Tenant Fees Act 2019 – June 1st

-Having the property de-flead as a condition of allowing pets in the property
+- Having the property flea treated as a condition of allowing pets in the property

-Holding deposits, rent, deposits and charges for defaulting on the contract (such as reminder letters for non-payment of rent) are all exempted from this ban.
+Holding deposits, rent, deposits and charges for defaulting on the contract are all exempt from this ban.

-However, the first 3 are all subject to additional restrictions as part of the legislation and landlords and agents will need to be mindful of these changes.
+However, all 4 are subject to additional restrictions as part of the legislation and landlords and agents will need to be mindful of these changes.

 Restrictions on rent

 There is a ban on setting rent at a higher level for the first portion of the tenancy and then dropping it down afterwards.
 This is to prevent landlords or agents trying to offset the ban on fees by artificially increasing the rent for the initial period to make up the costs.

 Holding deposits are limited to a maximum of 1 week’s rent and subject to statutory legislation on the repayment of this should the tenancy not go ahead.
 Briefly, this is: